 If the Status Indication is set to 1 or 2, the Sensing Measurement Parameters field is not present in the Sensing Measurement Parameters element.
 Otherwise, it is present in the Sensing Measurement Parameters element.

-The Role subfield determines the role(s) of sensing responder in one or more sensing measurement instance(s) corresponding to the measurement setup ID, and is set to 0 if the role of sensing responder is a sensing transmitter.
-It is set to 1 if the role of sensing responder is a sensing receiver.
-It is set to 2 if the roles of sensing responder are both of sensing transmitter and sensing receiver.
+The Sensing Transmitter subfield indicates whether the role of sensing responder is a sensing transmitter in one or more sensing measurement instance(s) corresponding to the measurement setup ID, and is set to 1 if the role of sensing responder is a sensing transmitter.
+Otherwise, it is set to 0

+The Sensing Receiver subfield indicates whether the role of sensing responder is a sensing receiver in one or more sensing measurement instance(s) corresponding to the measurement setup ID, and is set to 1 if the role of sensing responder is a sensing receiver.
+Otherwise, it is set to 0

 The Measurement Report Type subfield indicates the type of measurement result reported in one or more sensing measurement instance(s) corresponding to the measurement setup ID.
 If the sensing initiator is a sensing receiver, it is reserved.

-The Immediate Feedback subfield indicates if the measurement results from the current measurement exchange are reported immediately by setting it to 0 or delayed by setting it to 1 when the sensing initiator is a sensing transmitter.
-When the sensing initiator is a sensing receiver, it is reserved by setting it to 0.

 Action frame format details

 9.6.7 Public Action details